byui-cse/itm300-course/source/module-05/project-lab.md

     sudo systemctl start httpd

+    If the website is up, but not working, then you'll need to dig into the error console (Right click inspect and choose console) to troubleshoot the errors.
+This and CloudWatch are your best options for tracking down errors.

 ## Add information to the database

 Go back to the dynamodb table and click "explore table items"